|

 are filled with apprehensive talk about the best route, the weather, GPS

-waypoints, radio networks, etc. It is all a bit unnerving and we are
+waypoints, radio networks, etc. It is all a bit unnerving and we are trying

 to stay out of it as long as possible.
 Ken and Cathy of Felicity, who